List of Marvel Comics characters: K

+Kala

+Kala is the queen of the Netherworld, which was once a city on the continent of Atlantis enclosed in an airtight dome.
+When Atlantis sank, Netheria remained intact.
+Its people renamed their kingdom the Netherworld, and themselves Netherworlders.
+Kala seeks to conquer the surface world, but relents after finding that she ages rapidly on the surface.
+Kala is returned to the Netherworld, which restores her youth.

+Kala plans to gain control of Mole Man's realm in Subterranea by pretending to be infatuated with him.
+Mole Man had captured his greatest rival for rulership, Tyrannus, who Kala ends up falling in love with.
+Kala frees Tyrannus from the control of Mole Man, who learns that she has deceived him.
+However, Tyrannus turns against Kala and imprisons her.
+After escaping, Kala becomes Mole Man's consort out of desperation, having been spurned by Tyrannus.
+Kala attempts to win Mole Man's love, but he rejects her, stating that obsession is not the same thing as love.

 Kamran

 Kamran was created by G. Willow Wilson and Takeshi Miyazawa and first appeared in Ms. Marvel (vol. 3) #13 (March 2015).

 Kamran is a young Pakistani American who discovers his Inhuman heritage after being exposed to the Terrigen Mists which grants him bio-luminescent abilities.
 After moving from Houston to Jersey City, Kamran is reintroduced to Kamala Khan whose parents are friends with his, and the two quickly bond over their shared interests.
 After witnessing Kamala change into her alter ego, Ms. Marvel, Kamran reveals his secret to her, which makes her smitten with him.
 Kamran offers Kamala a ride to school, but instead of taking her to school, he kidnaps her and takes her to his boss, the Inhuman crime boss Lineage who hopes to recruit Ms. Marvel into his gang.
 Ms. Marvel fights off Kamran and Lineage and escape from them.
 Desperate to prove himself to Lineage, Kamran kidnaps Kamala's brother Aamir and exposes him to stolen Terrigen Mists, which awaken his Inhuman ability to create psychic shields.

 Sometime later, Kamran approaches Ms. Marvel, apologizing for his actions, and attempts to reconcile with her.
 They are interrupted by Shang-Chi, who reveals that Kamran had stolen the mystical Eyes of the Dragon from the Five Weapons Society and was planning on using them to steal Ms. Marvel's life force to empower Lineage.
 Ms. Marvel, Shang-Chi, and the Five Weapons Society apprehend Kamran and recover the Eyes.

-Kamran and Lineage capture Ms. Marvel while she is on a field trip in New Orleans and use her as bait to lure Photon, but the two villains are defeated by the heroines and taken to the authorities.

 Kamran's body emits brilliant blue-white energy.
 Using the energy stored within his body, Kamran can channel that energy by expelling it as a discharge or transferring the energy into an object causing it to glow and then explode.

+Kamran in other media

 Kamran appears in Ms. Marvel (2022), portrayed by Rish Shah.
 This version is a Jinn, a member of the Clandestine, and the son of the group's leader Najma.

-Kangaroo the Conqueror

-Kangaroo the Conqueror is an anthropomorphic kangaroo and animal version of Kang the Conqueror from Earth-8311.